 Your book can include details of what you enjoy doing and eating, where you have lived, your important people and your favourite places.

-The life story books inform a care plan which outlines how you would like to continue living once you move into care and will include your hopes and aspirations for the future.
+So we can deliver person-centred care, each life story book informs a care plan which outlines how you would like to continue living once you move into care and will include your hopes and aspirations for the future.
 This enables our teams to get to know you and your family as quickly as possible and help you settle into your new home and new way of life.

 Our teams will continue to fill in your loved one’s life story book, documenting any new activities, hobbies and experiences your loved one takes part in to ensure that you are kept up to date with their life in the home – even when your loved one can’t remember or communicate well.